 The Red Ackie is an Australian variety of lizards, from the genus of monitor lizards (Varanus).
-The biologists call them Red Spiny-tailed monitor (Varanus Acanthurus), Ackie dwarfs monitor or ridge-tailed monitor.
+The biologists call them the Red Spiny-tailed monitor (Varanus Acanthurus), Ackie dwarfs monitor, or ridge-tailed monitor.

 Spiny-tailed monitor, of average size reaches a total length of 70 cm.
 Its tail is around 1.3 -2.3 times lengthier than its body and head.
 Its upper part is deep dark brown spotted with illustrious cream to yellow spots that include some dark scale.
 They have spinose tails with a circular section.
 The central part of the body has 70 – 115 scales.

 The lizard that adapts to aridity and you see them in North West part of Australia, in the Northeast and eastern areas of Queensland in the Northern Territory.
 These Spiny-tailed monitors prefer to live in the dry Rocky Mountains and its projections.